George Powe: Politics and activism

 In 1956, Powe campaigned for bike manufacturer Raleigh Bicycle Company to improve their recruitment policies for Black workers.
 His successful campaign, which included arranging the threat of a Jamaican trade embargo, resulted in Raleigh eventually becoming one of the major employers of Black people in Nottingham.

 In 1958, Powe authored Don’t Blame the Blacks, a publication about the UK's complicated relationship between Britain and its Commonwealth citizens.
-In a 2022 edition and his daughter's account the date is incorrectly stated as 1956.
+In a 2022 edition and his daughter's account, the date is incorrectly stated as 1956.
 In the 1960s, he was a leader in the campaign against a local pub that refused to serve Black people.
 In 1964, Powe was a key part of a campaign to push Nottingham City Council to abolish their practice of channeling all labour complaints from Black workers though a specific welfare officer, rather than dealing directly with the complainants.

 After initially joining the Communist Party, from 1963 to 1966 Powe was elected as the Labour Party local councillor for Long Eaton in Derbyshire.
-From 1989 to 1992 he was a Labour councillor on Nottinghamshire County Council, making him one of the first Black Labour councillors in the UK, and the first in Greater Nottingham.
+From 1989 to 1992, he was a Labour councillor on Nottinghamshire County Council, making him one of the first Black Labour councillors in the UK, and the first in Greater Nottingham.

 In 1972, Powe was the chairman of a committee who successfully campaigned for better treatment of Pakistani workers at Nottingham textile company Crepe Sizes Ltd.

 He was a key part of founding the African Caribbean National Artistic Centre, now one of the UK's oldest Black community centres.
 In 2011, Powe donated his documents to the Nottingham Black Archive.

 Family life

 Powe had five children with Barbara Florence Poole, whom he met in 1948, one of whom died at a young age.
 They separated in 1970 and divorced in 1977.
-He married Jill Westby in 1982.
+Powe married Jill Westby in 1982.